kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_packing_lists.md

 You can delete a packing list by clicking the menu button on the right of the packing list and clicking "Delete".
 This will permanently delete the packing list and all the items in it.

-You can also delete from the packing list itself by clicking the menu button on the top right and clicking "Delete".
+You can also delete from the packing list itself by clicking the menu button on the top-right and clicking "Delete".

 ## Renaming a Packing List

 You can rename a packing list by clicking the menu button on the right of the packing list and clicking "Rename".
 This will allow you to enter a new name for the packing list.

-You can also rename from the packing list itself by clicking the menu button on the top right and clicking "Rename".
+You can also rename from the packing list itself by clicking the menu button on the top-right and clicking "Rename".

 ## Clearing Packed Amounts